Inflation rises 5.4% from year ago, matching 13-year high

-WASHINGTON (AP) — Consumer prices rose 0.4% last month, slightly higher than August’s gain and pushing annual inflation back to the highest increase in 13 years.

-The consumer price index rose 5.4% in September from a year ago, the Labor Department said Wednesday, up slightly from August’s gain of 5.3% and matching the increases in June and July, which were the highest since 2008.
+WASHINGTON (AP) — Another surge in consumer prices in September sent inflation to 5.4% from a year ago, matching the highest such rate since 2008 as tangled global supply lines continue to create havoc.

+Consumer prices rose 0.4% in September from August as supply chain disruptions kept many goods scarce.
+The costs of new cars, food, gas, and restaurant meals all jumped.

+The annual increase in the consumer price index matched readings in June and July as the highest in 13 years, the Labor Department said Wednesday.
 Excluding the volatile food and energy categories, core inflation rose 0.2% in September and 4% compared with a year ago.
 Core prices hit a three-decade high of 4.5% in June.

 The unexpected burst of inflation this year reflects sharply higher prices for food and energy, but also new and used cars, hotel rooms, clothing, and furniture, among other goods and services.
 COVID-19 has shut down factories in Asia and slowed U.S. port operations, leaving container ships anchored at sea and consumers and businesses paying more for goods that don’t arrive for months.